meltyourface/blank/posts/Yoga-practices/Yoga-Infused-Tea-Blends-for-Mindful-Practice/index.md

 - 10% Ginger Root for enhancing energy, stimulating digestion, and boosting the immune system
 - 10% Calendula flowers for stimulating the solar plexus chakra and boosting a sense of empowerment

-Yoga sequence pairing: Pair this energizing blend with a dynamic vinyasa flow sequence, combining Sun Salutations (Surya Namaskar) with twists and backbends to increase vitality and awaken the body.
+**Yoga sequence pairing**: Pair this energizing blend with a dynamic vinyasa flow sequence, combining Sun Salutations (Surya Namaskar) with twists and backbends to increase vitality and awaken the body.

 Blend 3: Balance and Harmony
 Ingredients: